Conferences & Events

 5. What types of EDUCAUSE representatives do international member organizations have?
 What are their duties and privileges?

 Each international member institution designates one primary and eight participating representatives.
 Primary and participating representatives receive free subscriptions to EDUCAUSE Review.
-In addition, the primary representative votes in the annual EDUCAUSE Board of Directors election, designates participating representatives, has an institutional voice in the annual Core Data Service and Current Issues surveys, and receives important communications for higher education IT leaders.
+In addition, the primary representative votes in the annual EDUCAUSE Board of Directors election, designates participating representatives, has an institutional voice in the annual Core Data Service and Top IT Issues surveys, and receives important communications for higher education IT leaders.

 All full-time employees of a member institution are considered "member representatives" of the institution, meaning that they are eligible for the member registration rate for EDUCAUSE conferences and events as well as to stand for election to the EDUCAUSE Board of Directors if nominated.
 Canadian institutions have different dues from other international institutions, as explained in the response to question 3, with the number of participating representative slots each receives varying by institutional size.